bonetblai/learner-strips/README.md

 *Learning First-Order Representations for Planning from Black-Box States: New Results.*
 Proc.
 18th Int.
 Conf. on Principles of Knowledge Representation and Reasoning (KR).
 Hanoi, Vietnam.
 2021.
 Pages 539-548.

-The repo depends on the following submodules:
+The repository depends on the following submodules:
 1. ``dfa-sat`` that include support for reading/writing for labeled directed graphs.
 2. ``sat-engine`` that provides C++ tools for writing SAT theories.

+The repository is organized with the following folders:
+1. ``dfas`` that contains the input graphs from which a model is learned,
+2. ``sat`` that contains the SAT-based implementation of the learner, and
+3. ``asp`` that contains the ASP-based implementation of the learner.

 ## Inputs